openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/disallow-cluster-admin/README.md

 * Note that any openshift-* & kubernetes-* default namespaces are excluded
 4. Run the test commands to make sure the policy works as expected

-`cluster-admin privilage is required to run the next commands`
+`cluster-admin privilege is required to run the next commands`

 ## Deploy the template & constraint yamls that define the policy